chinamike65/hugo-tuolesi/content/book3/book3en.md

 Master Sangpowa said: "You can't say that.
 At least if I listen to it, I will have the merit of hearing it and rejoicing."

-On the contrary, Master Zhongdumba has only five teachers, two in India, three in Tibet, and after the age of thirty-nine, he only relied on the Venerable Atisha.
+On the other hand, Master Dromtönpa had only five teachers, two in India, three in Tibet, and after the age of thirty-nine, he only relied on the Venerable Atisha.

 58

 So, which master's way of following a teacher is preferable?

-Once, when the two masters Bodowa and Gombawa were together, they talked about this issue.
-In the end, they agreed that for the disciples who are just starting out, because their troubles are still more serious, they should look at the faults of others more than the merits and virtues of the master.
-If you haven't developed enough confidence to see your teacher as a Buddha, you should learn the way of relying on Master Zhongdunpa, and it is better to have less good teachers.
+Once, when the two masters Potowa and Gombawa were together, they talked about this issue.
+In the end, they agreed that for disciples who are just starting out, because their troubles are still relatively heavy, they look at the faults of others more than their merits and still have not ddevloped enough confidence in their guru, and cannot develop the view that the guru is a buddha.

+If you haven't developed enough confidence to see your teacher as a Buddha, you should learn Master Dromtönpa's way of relying, and it is better to have fewer teachers.

-Now some people have worshipped many teachers, learned from everyone, listened to everyone's Dharma, and attended when they heard that there was empowerment.
+Now some people have followed many teachers, learned from everyone, listened to everyone's Dharma, and attended whenever they heard that there was an empowerment ceremony.

-For beginners, doing this is actually a taboo, and it is difficult to achieve success.
+For beginners, doing this is actually a taboo, and makes it difficult to achieve any level of success.

-Beginners should rely on one or two masters, and study and practice in the order taught by the master.
+Beginners should rely on only one or two masters, and study and practice in the order taught by the master.
 If the direction is right, the path will not go wrong.

 1. How to get close to the guru

-After relying on the guru, you must get close to the guru.
-First of all, you must understand the contents of being close to the guru.
+After taking refuge in the guru, you must get close to him.
+First of all, you must understand the meaning of 'being close to' the guru.

 Getting close to the guru mainly includes three aspects: making offerings to the guru, serving the guru, and following the teachings.

 59

-(1) Offering to the Guru
+(1) Making Offerings to the Guru

-Offering is the most important method of accumulating merits, and offering to the Guru is especially extraordinary, because the Guru is the incarnation of the Buddhas and Tathagatas, and if you make an offering to the Guru, you will make offerings to all the Buddhas.
+Offering is the most important method of accumulating merit, and making offerings to the Guru is especially extraordinary, since the Guru is the incarnation of the Buddhas and Tathagatas, and if you make an offering to the Guru, it will be the same as making offerings to all the Buddhas.

 There are three types of offerings to the guru:

-Wealth offering:
+Offering of Wealth:

-All legally obtained wealth and items can be offered to the guru, but they must be done according to their own abilities.
+All legally obtained wealth and items can be offered to the guru, but the giving should be done according to your own ability i.e. within your means.

-Also, it would be better if the offering would please the guru, or if the offering was made with one's own beloved items.
+Also, it is better if the offering is pleasing to the guru, and even better if the offering is made from among one's own beloved items.

-This will also cultivate one's own equanimity and respect for the guru, and it is also a good way to obtain the guru's blessing.
+This will also develop one's own equanimity and respect for the guru, and it is also a good way to obtain the guru's blessing.

-Body, speech, and mind offering:
+Offerings of Body, speech, and mind:

-It means offering one's body, speech, and mind to the guru.
+This means offering one's body, speech, and mind to the guru.

-Act as a teacher, take responsibility for doing things; speak for the teacher, pray and praise; think for the teacher, be pure and respectful, and correspond with the teacher.
+Offering body to the guru means, taking responsibility for doing thingsand undertaking the work; Offering speech to the guru means, offering prayers and praise; Offering mind to the guru means, in everything you think, be pure and respectful, and correspond with the teacher.

-Dharma offerings:
+Offerings of Dharma:

-After receiving the tantric empowerment, you have already made samaya vows and precepts with your guru.
-Therefore, you should practice diligently in accordance with the Dharma, and use your practice knowledge and practical actions to benefit sentient beings as offerings to your guru.
+After receiving the tantric empowerments, you have already made samaya vows and precepts with your guru.
+Therefore, you should practice diligently in accordance with the Dharma, and use your practice knowledge and practical actions to benefit all sentient beings as offerings to your guru.

 Among the three kinds of offerings, Dharma offerings are the most outstanding, body, speech, and mind offerings are second, and wealth offerings are the lowest.